aircrack-ng/aircrack-ng/README.md

  * Airmon-ng (Linux) requires ethtool.
  * On windows, cygwin has to be used and it also requires w32api package.
  * On Windows, if using clang, libiconv and libiconv-devel
  * Linux: LibNetlink 1 or 3.
-It can be disabled by setting the flag 'libnl' to false.
+It can be disabled by passing --disable-libnl with configure.
  * pkg-config (pkgconf on FreeBSD)
  * FreeBSD, OpenBSD, NetBSD, Solaris and OS X with macports: gmake
  * Linux/Cygwin: make and Standard C++ Library development package (Debian: libstdc++-dev)